 We and many other advocates, including members of Congress, have expressed outrage and opposed the US government’s decision to lift sanctions against Sudan.
 President Obama and his former special envoy for Sudan and South Sudan presented fictional justifications for their decision.
 These justifications were not in line with the voices of the victims on the ground in Darfur or those who are speaking on their behalf or working to end the crises in Sudan know to be true.
 The Obama administration’s justification was that sanctions would hurt the people of Sudan.
 However, the truth is that the government of Sudan is the only thing hurting the Sudanese people.
 The Sudanese government attacks the people of Darfur, Nuba Mountains, and the Blue Nile, the most productive and hardworking Sudanese people, who provided over 60% of Sudan’s total food production and contributed to the national general income by over 70% in agriculture, livestock and gum productions before the crises.
 These three regions were the strongest professional and domestic labor markets in the entire country.
 Today they are sadly driven out of their homes, which make them entirely dependent on food aid for survival instead of being dignified breadwinners for their families and contributors to the workforce in their society.

 As of today, millions of genocide victims are still in camps, facing a great deal of suffering, and are oppressed.
-Their fate is left to be decided by their killers: the rapid support forces who are in their full operating capacity to commit more atrocities and the government of Sudan led by the indicted international criminal President al-Bashir.
+Their fate is left to be decided by their killers: the rapid support forces who are in their full operating capacity to commit more atrocities and the government of Sudan led by the convicted international criminal President al-Bashir.
 Based on the international governing norms, the responsibility to protect is a primary responsibility of the nation’s government, which means that the government shall safeguard and provide a conducive environment for all of its citizens and guarantee their lives with dignity regardless of ethnicity, religion, race or color.
 However, when a government targets its own citizens, such as the case of Darfur, the international community has the responsibility to provide protection for people facing systematic killing under the Genocide Convention, International Declaration of Human Rights and other international human rights and humanitarian laws.

 What we are asking is one of the least – keep sanctions on Sudan.
 Keeping the sanctions will limit the government of Sudan’s ability to buy more weapons to kill innocent civilians, by limiting their access to international trade.
 Thus, if we can convince the US to keep sanctions on Sudan, we will help save many lives that otherwise will be lost.